Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Birkhoff section with given boundary

 We should discuss a particular case.
-When there do not exist any null-cohomologous invariant probability measure, Sullivan~\cite{Sullivan76} proved that the flow admits a global section.
-Since the flow is Anosov, the first return map for that global section is conjugated to a linear Anosov diffeomorphism on the torus.
-In that case, every null-homologous invariant 1-cycle, with integer coefficient, bounds a Birkhoff section (see~\cite[Section 4.2]{Marty20}).
-Hence Theorem~\ref{theoremExistenceBSwithLink} is a type of generalization of this suspension case, where we have less control over the multiplicity at the boundary.
+When there is no null-homologous invariant probability measure, Sullivan~\cite{Sullivan76} proved that the flow admits a global section.
+Since the flow is Anosov, the first-return map for that global section is conjugated to a linear Anosov diffeomorphism on the torus.
+In that case, every null-homologous algebraic multi-orbit, with integer coefficients, bounds a Birkhoff section (see~\cite[Section 4.2]{Marty20}).
+Hence Theorem~\ref{theoremExistenceBSwithLink} is a generalization of the suspension case, where we have less control over the multiplicity at the boundary.

-\begin{proof}[Proof of the remaining equivalences in the Table~\ref{mainCorollaryEquivalence}] We prove the implications in the first colum of the table: cell 4 $\implies$ cell 2 $\iff$ cell 3.
+\begin{proof}[Proof of the remaining equivalences in the Table~\ref{mainCorollaryEquivalence}] Recall the assertions in the table we prove to be equivalent: there exists a positive Birkhoff section (cell~2) if and only if there exists a Reeb-like invariant probability measure (cell~3) if and only if the flow is orbit equivalent to a Reeb-Anosov flow (cell~4).
+Here we prove the implications in the first column of the table: cell~4~$\implies$~cell~3~$\iff$~cell~2.
+The implication cell~4~$\implies$~cell~2 together with the implication cell~2~$\implies$~cell~1 (the Anosov flow is positively skewed) stated in Theorem \ref{theoremABM} yield a second proof to Barbot's Theorem~\ref{theoremBarbotTheorem}: Reeb-Anosov are skewed.

 Suppose that there exists $\psi$ orbit equivalent to $\phi$, which preserves a contact form $\alpha$ with $\alpha\wedge d\alpha>0$ (cell 4).
 Then according to Theorem~\ref{theoremReebLikeCondition}, the $\psi$-invariant probability measure induced by $\alpha\wedge d\alpha$ has the Reeb-like property.
-The Reeb-like property is invariant by orbit equivalence, so there exists a $\phi$-invariant probability measure with the Reeb-like property.
-Namely it is null-cohomologous and has only positive linking number with null-cohomologous $\phi$-invariant probability measures (cell 3).
+The Reeb-like property is invariant under orbit equivalence, so there exists a $\phi$-invariant probability measure with the Reeb-like property.
+Namely it is null-homologous and has only positive linking number with null-homologous $\phi$-invariant probability measures (cell 3).

-The implication cell 2 (there exists a positive Birkhoff section) $\implies$ cell 3 follows from the above discussion (Theorem~\ref{theoremExistenceBSwithLink}).
+The implication cell 2 $\implies$ cell 3 follows from the above discussion (Lemma~\ref{lemmaBStoReebLike}).